History of Philippine Airlines: First expansion and modernization (1960–1991)

-Re-privatization and second expansion (1990–1997)
+Re-privatization and second expansion (1992–1997)

 PAL was privatized again in January 1992, when the government sold 67% share of PAL to a holding company called PR Holdings Inc. However, a conflict as to who would lead PAL led to a compromise in 1993, when former Agriculture Secretary Carlos G. Dominguez was elected as the PAL president by the airline's board of directors.
 The fleet of BAC1-11s were retired in May 1992, following the completion of the deliveries of Boeing 737s, and the Short 360s in September.
 In November 1993, PAL acquired its first Boeing 747-400.
 The new aircraft arrived at Subic Bay International Airport and was carrying then-President Fidel V. Ramos, who was headed home from the United States after an official visit.
 The 400-ton aircraft, one of the world's largest and most popular long-range aircraft was a mainstay of PAL's trans-Pacific services and its flagship aircraft until it was retired in 2014.
-A new service between Manila and Osaka, launched in 1994, brought to 34 the number of points in PAL's international route network.
+A new service between Manila and Osaka, launched in 1994, brought the number of points to 34 in PAL's international route network.

 The PAL Domestic Terminal 2 was refurbished in 1995, with a number of facilities being added or improved, including a renovated Mabuhay Lounge, an exclusive check-in counter for Mabuhay Class passengers, an express counter, refreshment bar, a medical clinic, an expansive waiting lounge and two baggage carousels in the arrival section.
 PAL facilities at NAIA were also renovated.
 The total cost for the renovation of the domestic terminal (1 and 2) reached P33.15 million.

 In January 1995, Lucio C. Tan, the majority shareholder of PR Holdings Inc., became the new chairman and CEO of the airline.
 The delivery of the carrier's fourth Boeing 747-400 in April 1996 signalled the start of an ambitious US$4 billion modernization and re-fleeting program that aimed to make PAL one of Asia's best airlines within three years.
 The centerpiece of the program was the acquisition of 36 state-of-the-art aircraft from Airbus and Boeing between 1996 and 1999.
 The re-fleeting sought to give PAL the distinction of having the youngest fleet in Asia and allow the expansion of its domestic and international route network.
 The 36 orders of PAL during its re-fleeting program were for eight Boeing 747-400's, four Airbus A340-300's, two Airbus A340-200s, eight Airbus A330-300's and twelve Airbus A320-200's.
 The re-fleeting program enabled PAL to be dubbed the first airline in the world to operate the full range of new-generation Airbus aircraft.